 Camp Frontier - Boy Scout Resident Camp

-Camp Frontier's Boy Scout Resident Camp runs 7 week, Sunday through Saturday and serves Boy Scouts from all over the midwest ages 11-18 years of age.
-Discover more about Camp Frontier...
+Camp Frontier's Boy Scout Resident Camp runs 7 weeks, Sunday through Saturday, and serves Boy Scouts from all over the midwest ages 11-18 years of age.
+Discover more about Camp Frontier.

 The Camp Staff Member

 Staff members come in assorted sizes, weights, shapes, colors, and types.
-They have varied interests, hobbies, personalities, religions, and personal habits; but they share one creed—to help every camper reach the highest possible degree of Scouting know-how, and to have fun in doing it.
+They have varied interests, hobbies, personalities, religions, and personal habits.
+Still, they share one creed—to help every camper reach the highest possible degree of Scouting know-how and to have fun in doing it.

 Staff members are a composite.
 They must have the energy of an erupting volcano, the drive of a rocket, the memory of an elephant, the understanding of a clergyman, the wisdom of a judge, the tenacity of a spider, the patience of a general, the diplomacy of an ambassador, and the common sense of a member of the Supreme Court.

-Staff members must know how to spot many things: the tendency toward home-sickness of a first year camper, the hazing tradition in some units, the lack of a program in others, the inability of a camp leader to meet the many problems he faces.
-Staff members must know how to handle their own day-to-day problems - who to report to in case of trouble and which decisions they can make for themselves and which decisions they should defer to a higher up.
+Staff members must know how to spot many things: the tendency toward home-sickness of a first-year camper, the hazing tradition in some units, the lack of a program in others, the inability of a camp leader to meet the many problems faces.
+Staff members must know how to handle their own day-to-day issues - who to report to in case of trouble and which decisions they can make for themselves and which decisions they should defer to a higher up.

-Staff members should never be clock-watchers—rather, always go the extra mile to make camp more enjoyable.
+Staff members should never be clock-watchers—instead, always go the extra mile to make camp more enjoyable.
 They are there to serve and not to look upon their assignment as a personal vacation.
-No matter how much their backs ache; they are hired to see that their department is the best in camp.
-In spite of their personal likes and dislikes, continually smile and be steadfast, truthful, and understanding.
+No matter how much their backs ache, they are hired to see that their department is the best in camp.
+Despite their personal likes and dislikes, continually smile and be steadfast, truthful, and understanding.
 They keep plugging.
 They will be remembered long after others are forgotten.
-Someday, somewhere, some young man will come up and say, “Hi, remember me?”
+Someday, somewhere, some young adult will come up and say, "Hi, remember me?"